HemantRumde/kubernetes/Secrets/PrivateDockerRepository.md

 ```
 Above command would create a secret <code>docker-registry</code>.
 A service account would specify this secret.
-We have not create a ServiceAccount for this.
+We have not created a ServiceAccount for this.
 Let us create a new ServiceAccount

 ---
 ## Step 02: Create a ServiceAccount <code>hemant</code>